dougeby/IntuneDocs/InTuneDocs/index.md

 <article id="main">
     <section id="hero-content">
       <h1>Microsoft Intune Documentation</h1>
-      <h2>The documentation on this site provides everything you need to deploy and manage Intune from the cloud.
-The help content is organized to help you quickly get started using Intune and enable your users to be productive on the devices and applications they love, while helping to ensure corporate assets are secure.</h2>
+      <h2>Everything you need to know about to deploy and manage Intune from the cloud can be found here.
+We'll help you quickly get started using Intune to enable your users to be productive on the devices and applications they love, while helping to ensure corporate assets are secure.</h2>
 <!--
       <h2>Intune is a key component of <a href="https://docsmsftstage.azurewebsites.net/en-us/EM">Microsoft’s Enterprise Mobility</a> strategy, which enables users to be productive on the devices and applications they love, while helping organizations ensure their corporate assets are secure.</h2>